ac-willeke/trekroner-docs/docs/source/methods/06_tree_visibility/README.md

 **Tree crown polygons and binary raster**

-Vector map of tree crown polygons detected from municipal laser data created in task 1 ([see urban-tree-detection](../01_tree_detection/README.md)).
+Vector map of tree crown polygons detected from municipal laser data created in **[Task 1](../01_tree_detection/README.md)**.
 The crown polygons were converted into a binary raster of 1 meter resolution, where 1 represents pixels covered by tree crown and NA represent pixels without tree crown coverage.

 **Open Space**

 Here open space is defined as any space within the study area which is not a building footprint, a tree canopy or a water surface as recommended by Cimburova et al. (2023).
 Areas smaller than 1 m² were excluded from the open space dataset.
-The open space dataset was classified into public and private open space using a land resource map FKB-AR5 (NIBIO, 2020) and a land use map (Statistics Norway, 2022).
+The open space dataset was classified into public and private open space using a land resource map FKB-AR5 (Ahlstrøm et al. 2019, Kartverket, 2023b)and a land use map (Statistisk sentralbyrå (SSB), 2022).
 The classes transport, open land, green areas, wetlands, forest and unclassified were classified as open space.
-Private space was classified as any open space that is not public (EXCEL TABLE)
+Private space was classified as any open space that is not public (**[Table 3](tables.rst)**).

 **Green space**

 Green space is defined by Statistics Norway (Statistisk sentralbyrå, SSB) as urban nature areas, nærturterreng, larger than 200 000 m2 and urban recreation areas ,leke- rekreasjon-sareal, between 5 000 – 200 000 m2 ([SSB definition](https://www.ssb.no/natur-og-miljo/areal/statistikk/rekreasjonsareal-og-naerturterreng)).
 The World Health Organization (WHO) defines green space as public green spaces of at least 10 000 m2 (Konijnendijk, C. C. 2023).
 Here we use the definition by SSB.

-A land resource map FKB-AR5 (NIBIO, 2020) and a land use map (Statistics Norway, 2022) are combined, and the different land use classes are translated to green space or no-green space.
-The classes forest, open land, wetland, bare rock, gravel- and stone, park, sport areas, together with lakes and ponds smaller than 1 000 m2 are classified as green space (EXCEL TABLE).
+A land resource map FKB-AR5 (Ahlstrøm et al. 2019, Kartverket, 2023b) and a land use map (Statistisk sentralbyrå (SSB), 2022) are combined, and the different land use classes are translated to green space or no-green space.
+The classes forest, open land, wetland, bare rock, gravel- and stone, park, sport areas, together with lakes and ponds smaller than 1 000 m2 are classified as green space (**[Table 3](tables.rst)**).

 ## Methods